PowVT/MIP6-adaptive-resources/MIP6_application_adaptive.md

-# MIP6: Collateral Onboarding Application
+# MIP6: Collateral Onboarding Application for Adaptive Resources

 1. Who is the interested party for this collateral application?
     - Adaptive Resources LLC
-    - Jon Ellermann
+    - @AdaptiveResources

 2. Provide a brief high-level overview of the project, with a focus on the applying collateral token.